 Social media listening – When and where?

 The when question is easy to answer: as soon as possible.
 Don’t start by actively posting articles in social networks and then thinking about social monitoring later.
 Tackle both from the word go.
-Ideally you should start with monitoring in order to identify the platforms on which your target group is active.
+Ideally you should start with monitoring in order to identify the social platforms on which your target group is active.

 Your organization isn’t active in social networks at all?
 No problem.
 Your target group is still active.
 Is it a small group of buyers of a niche product?
 Even a small number of users can pose a risk if comments go unnoticed and unanswered.
 Don’t let such arguments deter you from social listening.

 The answer to the where question depends on your particular circumstances, topics and target groups.One thing is clear: social listening shouldn’t be dumped wholesale on IT just because particular software is needed for a structured approach.
-Marketing, PR and communications, and also sales, customer service, product development and market research are the right departments to talk to about monitoring what is going on in social media.
+Marketing, PR and communications, and also sales, customer services & support, product development and market research are the right departments to talk to about monitoring what is going on in social media.

-What are our customers interested in?
+What are our customers or business partners interested in?